Computing Wasserstein Barycenter via operator splitting: the method of averaged marginals: Discrete unbalanced Wasserstein Barycenter

 \section{Discrete unbalanced Wasserstein Barycenter}

-A well-known drawback of the above OT-based concepts is their limitation to measures with equal total mass.
-To overcome this limitation, a simple idea is to relax the marginal constraints in~\cref{OT}, giving rise to an extension of the OT problem often referred to as \emph{unbalanced optimal transportation} (UOT) problem \cite{Sejourne_Peyre_Vialard_2023} because of its ability to cope with “unbalanced” measures, i.e., with different masses.
-Different manners to relax the marginal constraints yield various UOT problems that can replace OT problems in the barycenter definition~\cref{eq:WB} to yield different generalizations of the Wasserstein barycenters.
-As a result, unbalanced Wasserstein barycenter (UWB) deals with the fact that in some applications the non-negative vectors $q^{(m)}$, $m=1,\ldots,M$, are not necessarily probability related: they do not live in any simplex, i.e., $\sum_{j=1}^{S(m)}q_j^{(m)}\neq \sum_{j=1}^{S(m')}q_j^{(m')}$ for at least a pair $(m,m')$ \;s.t.\; $m\neq m'$.
+A well-known drawback of formulation~\eqref{WB} is its limitation to measures with equal total masses, so the feasible set defining the Wasserstein distance~\eqref{WD} is nonempty.
+To overcome this limitation, an idea is to relax the marginal constraints in~\eqref{WD} to cope with “unbalanced” measures, i.e., with different masses \cite{Sejourne_Peyre_Vialard_2023}.
+Different manners to relax these marginal constraints yield different generalizations of the concept of Wasserstein barycenter, known in the literature by the name of \emph{unbalanced Wasserstein barycenters} (UWBs).
+In this work, we propose a new formulation that uses a metric to measure the distance of a multi-plan $\pi=(\pi^{(1)},\ldots,\pi^{(M)})$ to the balanced subspace $\L$ defined in~\cref{eq:L}.
+We take such a metric as being the Euclidean distance $\mathtt{dist}_\L(\pi)=\min_{\theta \in \L}\, \norm{\theta - \pi}$ and define the following nonlinear optimization problem, with $\gamma>0$ a penalty parameter, $\Pi^{(m)}$ given in~\eqref{eq:Pi}, and $\L$ in~\eqref{eq:L}: